allegory-software/allegory-sdk/WHY-WEB-SUCKS.md

 ## Padding and overflow

-Never put padding on a container that can overflow by scrolling because the scrollbar doesn't accunt for the container's padding, it's only scrolling the content inside the padding, even though the scrollbar itself is drawn in the space that includes the padding, which is very misleading visually.
+Never put padding on a container that can overflow by scrolling because the scrollbar doesn't account for the container's padding, it's only scrolling the content inside the padding, even though the scrollbar itself is drawn in the space that includes the padding, which is very misleading visually.